-Tram and ladder tactile paving is essential where a cycle track is flush with the footway.
+Tramline (cycle side) and ladder (pedestrian side) tactile paving is essential where a cycle track is flush with the footway.
 This will reduce the likelihood of pedestrians inadvertently walking into the cycle track.

 Cyclists leaving the carriageway can be at risk of losing control if the design of the transition isn't suitable.
 Dropped crossings are often installed leaving an upstand meaning cyclists have to make a sharp turn to negotiate the transition.